-Born to photography in 1961 by 'Photo Edwards of Limassol', one of the first photographers of Cyprus dating back to 1930, I started shooting with my fathers 'out of date' Leica III at the age of 7.
+Born in 1961 to a photographic family dating back to late 19th century, I started shooting with my fathers Leica III at the age of 7.
 Being the youngest of four brothers and belonging to one of the busiest studios in town, it was not long before I was fully involved in the business and started shooting weddings professionally from the age of 16.

 But it was not long before a natural affinity for science and technology took over the frustrations of film and chemical processing, that I soon found myself immersed in the upcoming world of personal computing and spent the next 30 odd years developing software applications for the business world.